Mountfortescue Hillfort

 Mountfortescue Hillfort is a National Monument consisting of a hillfort with tumuli located in County Meath, Ireland.

 Location

 Mountfortescue Hillfort is located about 5 km north of Slane Castle and overlooks the Delvin River, a Boyne tributary.
+It is 900 m southeast of Slieve Breagh.

 Description

 A hillfort is a circular area surrounding a hilltop tumulus (barrow mound), defined by an earthen bank with an external ditch.

 The Ordnance Survey records a circular enclosure (about 180 yards in diameter) with a mound at the Mountfortescue site.
 The archaeological monument consists of Mountfortescue Ringditch, Tumulus & Hillfort.
 The barrow cemetery at Slieve Breagh and excavation of a Neolithic settlement suggest the area had been a scene of activity throughout prehistory.